M0NWY/Tuuuuunes/README.md

 grumble.sh is definately runnable and works well.
 Make sure you are in the root dir of your usb stick.
 It will grind to a halt when wget runs out of space !

-Read story.txt if you want to know why I made this.
+Read story.txt for details and motivations.